 Employment and/or volunteer clinical or community service work references do not substitute for academic references.
 They are considered supplemental to the required letters of evaluation.

 Please return all application documentation by May 1st to the address listed below:

 Valhalla, New York 10595

 On-campus interviews are required, and are by invitation only.
-Interviews will most likely begin mid-May.
-Accepted applicants will be notified by early June and are expected to begin classes at the end of June. (no exceptions)
+Interviews typically begin mid-May of the year of requested transfer.
+Accepted applicants are notified by early June and are expected to begin classes at the end of June. (no exceptions)